surrsurus/edgequest/README.md

 It should be as simple as running the `run` script included with the repository

-All imports are from the standard library (with the exception of simplejson, included with edgequest), so you should have no problem with running this on a linux machine
+All imports are from the standard library (with the exception of simplejson and libtcod, included with edgequest), so you should have no problem with running this on a linux machine

 If you get an SDL error along the lines of `libsdl1.2.0 not found` try: